15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Indiana Medicaid and financial aid

 Indiana restructured its Medicaid waiver programs as of July 2024, creating the Health and Wellness Waiver (for those under 59) and PathWays Waiver (for those 60+).
-Both programs help qualified individuals remain in community settings rather than nursing facilities.
+Both help qualified individuals stay in communities rather than facilities.

-To qualify for these programs, applicants typically need monthly income below $2,349 (as of 2020).
-The maximum allowable room and board rate for a studio apartment in 2025 is $967 monthly, with residents keeping a $52 Personal Needs Allowance.
+Applicants typically need monthly income below $2,349 (as of 2020).
+The maximum room and board rate for a studio apartment in 2025 is $967 monthly, with residents keeping $52 for personal needs.

 Not all communities accept Medicaid.
-Silver Birch Living accepts Medicaid at all nine locations throughout Indiana, making it easier for qualified seniors to access care.
+Silver Birch Living accepts Medicaid at all nine Indiana locations, making care more accessible for qualified seniors.

 Indiana cost of living